I was a celebrated darling sibling for you, man,

 For daily mundane in the kitchen, a diary

-the homemaker keeps scribbling the need;
+the homemaker keeps scribbling about the needs

-and none are absent in my counting column,
+none are absent in my counting column,

-Delightfully I lie or sleep in pockets
+Delightfully I lie or sleep in my places,

-that got their recent shape in their apparel.
+that people offer me in their apparel.

 Alas!
 All my celebrity status has vanished,

-the cruel computers and phones encroached on
+The cruel computers and phones encroached on

 I, your PEN, see my demise, losing the state sacred.